bigtreetech/OctoBTT/README.md

 ### 3. Set the Console to boot in Pi mode
 ### 4. In rc.local, start startup for X service Settings
 * Add the shell line(“su -l pi -c startx”) before "exit 0"
+* ”rc.local“ is in the etc folder in the system directory
 ## Steps 5 through 7 You can download install.sh to run directly as root
 * sudo bash /install.sh
 ### 5. Install full Qt